ClubCedille/pypdf2_structures/README.md

 ### Function `write_pdf_obj_struct`

-It takes an object structure and a file writing stream (mode `a`, `a+`, `r+`, `w` ou `w+`) as arguments to make a text representation of the objets.
+It takes an object structure and a file writing stream (mode `a`, `a+`, `r+`, `w` ou `w+`) as arguments to make a text representation of the structure.
+The indentation indicates which objects are contained in others.
 A third parameter allows to limit the depth of the structure's exploration.
-The objects beyond the depth limit are not included in the output file and are represented by `[...]`.
+The objects beyond the depth limit are not included in the stream and are represented by `[...]`.
 There is an exception though: if the objet at the depth level just after the limit is not a container, it is written in the stream.

 `PyPDF2` uses indirect objects (type `IndirectObject`) as references to objects that have not been loaded in memory.
 Function `write_pdf_obj_struct`resolves